jon-jacky/NModel/README.txt

 the site at that time, but I did get a zip file of the site contents.

 Only now (Oct 2022) am I restoring the NModel web pages only, to this repository.
 These pages, which I wrote, document NModel.

-These pages were extracted from the zip archive; they are strangely formatted.
+These web pages were extracted from the zip archive; they are strangely formatted.
+They had been renamed and all the links mangled.
-I had to rename the files (back to their original names) and fix some links to get them to work again.
+I renamed the files back to their original names, and fixed the links in index.html and presentations.html only.
+All the web pages in this repository are reachable through these two web pages.
+There are also many cross reference links in the other web pages.
+Those links are all broken, and will not be fixed.

 I do not include the NModel source code files here -- I did not write most of them.
 The NModel source code files are in another